 What is the liability in a Personal Injuries Case?

-To hold the responsible party liable and receive compensation in the event of an injury, your Miami personal injury lawyer must show the four elements of negligence:
+To hold the responsible party liable and receive compensation in the event of an injury, your Clermont personal injury lawyer must show the four elements of negligence:

 - Duty of Care: This means the person at fault had the responsibility of protecting you from harm.
 A good example is how motorists must obey traffic laws.